suxess-it/kubriX/bootstrap/BOOTSTRAP.md

     if this variable is not set, "DEMO-STACK" is used.

-6. create a new Kubernetes cluster and be sure that kubectl is connected to it. check with `kubectl cluster-info`
+7. create a new Kubernetes cluster and be sure that kubectl is connected to it. check with `kubectl cluster-info`

-7. If you need to prepare something on your cluster do this now.
-We at kubriX for example need to create our ionos dns api key:
+8. provide external-dns secrets

+    ### ionos

+    create a secret with your DNS api-key like this:

     ```
     kubectl create ns external-dns
-    kubectl create secret generic ionos-credentials -n external-dns --from-literal=api-key='topsecret'
+    kubectl create secret generic ionos-credentials -n external-dns --from-literal=api-key='your-api-key'
     ```

+    ### aws

+    create a `credentials` file like this:

+    ```
+    [default]
+    aws_access_key_id = your-key-id
+    aws_secret_access_key = your-access-key
+    ```

+    and then create the secret on the K8s cluster based on this `credentials` file:
+    ```
+    kubectl create ns external-dns
+    kubectl create secret generic -n external-dns sx-external-dns --from-file credentials
+    ```

+9. If you need to prepare something else on your cluster before kubriX gets installed, do this now.

-8. Then run this command in your home directory in your linux bash:
+10. Then run this command in your home directory in your linux bash:

     ```
     curl -H 'Cache-Control: no-cache, no-store' https://raw.githubusercontent.com/suxess-it/kubriX/refs/heads/main/bootstrap/bootstrap.sh | bash -s